Navnedia/project-board/README.md

 # Project Board
 A project share board to help you build a team and collaborate on exciting project ideas.
-You can find the backend server and API code at [project-board-backend](https://github.com/Navnedia/project-board-backend.git).
+Features markdown support so posters have the freedom to expess their project in a unique way.
+You can find the backend server and API code at **[project-board-backend](https://github.com/Navnedia/project-board-backend.git)**.

 ## Installation and Usage